 Postsecondary assistance also has been provided through a range of tax preferences, including postsecondary tax credits, tax deductions, and tax-exempt savings programs.
-For example, the Taxpayer Relief Act of 1997 allows eligible tax filers to reduce their tax liability by receiving, for tax year 2006, up to a \$1,650 Hope tax credit or up to a \$2,000 Lifetime Learning tax credit for tuition and course-related fees paid for a single student.
-The fiscal year 2005 federal revenue loss estimate of the postsecondary tax preferences that we reviewed was \$9.15 billion dollars.
-Tax preferences discussed as part of our 2005 report include the following:
+For example, the Taxpayer Relief Act of 1997 allows eligible tax filers to reduce their tax liability by receiving, for tax year 2007, up to a \$1,650 Hope tax credit or up to a \$2,000 Lifetime Learning tax credit for tuition and qualified related expenses paid for a single student.
+According to the Office of Management and Budget, the fiscal year 2007 federal revenue loss estimate of the postsecondary tax preferences that we reviewed was \$8.7 billion.
+Tax preferences discussed as part of our 2005 report and December 2006 testimony include the following:

-- Lifetime Learning Credit-income-based tax credit claimed by tax filers on behalf of students enrolled in one or more postsecondary education courses. - Hope Credit-income-based tax credit claimed by tax filers on behalf of students enrolled at least half-time in an eligible program of study and who are in their first 2 years of postsecondary education. - Student Loan Interest Deduction-income-based tax deduction claimed by tax filers on behalf of students who took out qualified student loans while enrolled at least half-time. - Tuition and Fees Deduction-income-based tax deduction claimed by tax filers on behalf of students who are enrolled in one or more postsecondary education courses and have either a high school diploma or a General Educational Development (GED) credential.9 - Section 529 Qualified Tuition Programs-College Savings Programs and Prepaid Tuition Programs-non-income-based programs that provide favorable tax treatment to investments and distributions used to pay the expenses of future or current postsecondary students. - Coverdell Education Savings Accounts-income-based savings program providing favorable tax treatment to investments and distributions used to pay the expenses of future or current elementary, secondary, or postsecondary students.
+- Lifetime Learning Credit-income-based tax credit claimed by tax filers on behalf of students enrolled in one or more postsecondary education courses. - Hope Credit-income-based tax credit claimed by tax filers on behalf of students enrolled at least half-time in an eligible program of study and who are in their first 2 years of postsecondary education. - Student Loan Interest Deduction-income-based tax deduction claimed by tax filers on behalf of students who took out qualified student loans while enrolled at least half-time. - Tuition and Fees Deduction-income-based tax deduction claimed by tax filers on behalf of students who are enrolled in one or more postsecondary education courses and have either a high school diploma or a General Educational Development (GED) credential.11 - Section 529 Qualified Tuition Programs-College Savings Programs and Prepaid Tuition Programs-non-income-based programs that provide favorable tax treatment to investments and distributions used to pay the expenses of future or current postsecondary students.